amd/ryzen-ai-documentation/docs/inst.rst

 - Prints the name of the conda environment before exiting

-The default Ryzen AI Software Platform packages are now installed inside the conda environment created by the installer.
+The default Ryzen AI Software packages are now installed inside the conda environment created by the installer.
 You can start using it by activating the conda environment created by the installer (check the name it prints during the installation process).
 Ensure the requirements of the runtime environment as described below

 .. note::